confio/cosmos-hd-key-derivation-spec/README.md

 ## Test vectors

-The following test vectors have been [generated using CosmJS][cosmjs834] and where verified using a [Python implementation](./tests):
+The following test vectors have been [generated using CosmJS][cosmjs834] and were verified using a [Python implementation](./tests):

 ### Simple HD path